Aircraft in fiction: F9F Panther

 The Grumman F9F-2 Panther was prominently featured in the 1954 films Men of the Fighting Lady and The Bridges at Toko-Ri.
 The latter film was based on the 1953 novel of the same name, whose protagonist flew a McDonnell F2H Banshee.

 Footage of the F9F-5 Panther ramp strike accident of 23 June 1951 aboard USS Midway has been used in several films, including Men of the Fighting Lady, Midway (1976), and The Hunt For Red October (1990).
 The footage shows Commander George Chamberlain Duncan crash BuNo 125228, then the forward fuselage breaking away and rolling down the deck.
 Duncan survived the crash.

 F-14 Tomcat

 The Grumman F-14 Tomcat was central to the 1986 film Top Gun.
 The U.S. Navy provided F-14s at $7,600 per flight hour for a total bill of $886,000 ($ today).
 The aviation-themed film created such interest in naval aviation that the Navy set up recruitment desks outside some theaters.
-The F-14 also appears in the 2022 sequel Top Gun: Maverick.
+The F-14 also appears in the climax of the 2022 sequel Top Gun: Maverick.